VenkateshJaggaraju/maven_projects/README.md

-Build triggers when the code/changes done in git
+Build triggers when the code/changes done in git.